 In autumn 2022 I was a Master student of the AG-x51 course.
 For me, the teaching approach of the different modules created a motivating environment as you recognized that you were being taught by experts in their respective fields.
 I believe this increased the effectiveness of the knowledge transfer, even though the number of teaching staff involved sometimes resulted in some overlap between the lectures.
 My personal highlight was the fieldwork conducted.
-Integrating what can be abstract geological concepts with physical observations helps to fully understand the material taught in class.
+Integrating what can be

+635 abstract geological concepts with physical observations helps to fully understand the material taught in class.
 This course was unique for me due to the international environment, diversity in student and lecturer backgrounds, intensity of the course and the fieldwork.
 Combining this with the remoteness of Svalbard, it felt like being part of a small community rather than just attending a course.
-This community has since become an important part of my professional network and has been key in my academic career.
-It has resulted in a temporary research assistant job at UNIS, and I have since commenced a PhD working on North Atlantic geology in Norway.

-6.2.3 Rafael Horota
+640 6.2.3 Rafael Horota

 I was involved with the AG-x51 course both as a student (in autumn 2022) and polar bear guard (in spring 2023) during my PhD in higher education research.
 My involvement was motivated by the chance to gain firsthand experience from leading experts in Arctic volcanism and tectonics, and to apply cutting-edge technology like drone data collection in the context of geological Arctic field teaching.
-The teaching approach of the course, integrating lectures, practical sessions, research projects, fieldwork, social activities, had positively impacted me as a student.
+The teaching approach of the course, integrating lectures, practical sessions, research

+- 645 projects, fieldwork, social activities, had positively impacted me as a student.
 A personal highlight was the possibility to collect drone imagery, which was instrumental for my research, and because it supported fieldwork.
 This experience, coupled with collaborations established through the course, has been invaluable for my professional and academic growth.
 Compared to other courses, the AG-x51 course stood out due to its hands-on approach, and its fostering of international networks.
-The course's blend of traditional academic learning with innovative research methods and technology application provided a richer, more engaging learning environment than I had experienced elsewhere.
+The course's blend of traditional academic learning with innovative research methods and technology application - 650 provided a richer, more engaging learning environment than I had experienced elsewhere.